 Step 3: Set your concealer with a setting powder

 Another alternative to set the under eye area is Maybelline’s Fit me Matte Powder.
 I’ts a matte setting powder but not drying or too flat.
 It has a tint to it so you don’t get a white cast like some setting powders leave behind.

 Use Setting Spray to Look Flawless for Hours

 The final step is to use a setting spray to lock that makeup into place.
 For this, I recommend Urban decay All Nighter Setting Spray.
 This spray helps your makeup look flawless!
 I also like to set makeup with setting spray because it takes away the “powdery” effect that loose powders tend to create.

-To shop all my favorite cosmetics and primers in one place on Shop My Shelf, click on the link HERE.
+To find all my favorite cosmetics and primers in one place on Shop My Shelf, HERE.

 Now your ready to look picture perfect!
 Do you have any foundation tips you’d like to share?
 Leave it in the comments section below!
 Also, don’t forget to like and share if you loved this article!